astronomer/docs/astro/deploy-code.md

 ### Enable DAG-only deploys

-When the DAG-only deploy feature is enabled, DAGs are deployed separately and are never built into or included in the Docker image for your Astro project.
-You must still run `astro deploy` when you make a change to any file in your Astro project that is not in the `dags` directory.
-All files in your Astro project that are not in the `dags` directory are built into a Docker image and pushed to Astro.

 To push DAG-only changes to Astro, you must enable the feature for each Deployment.
 Enabling DAG-only deploys requires Astro CLI version 1.7 or above.
 See [Install the Astro CLI](cli/install-cli.md).

+When the DAG-only deploy feature is enabled, DAGs are deployed separately and are never built into or included in the base Docker image for your Astro project.
+You must still run `astro deploy` when you make a change to any file in your Astro project that is not in the `dags` directory.
+All files in your Astro project that are not in the `dags` directory are built into a Docker image and pushed to Astro.

 1. Run: